lieb/postdove/doc/database_setup.md

 # Database Creation
 The database creation and management is all done on the mail server `pobox`.

-The database file is shared by both servers.
-Since neither server does any updates, the only have read-only access.
-The file is located in the `/etc/dovecot/private` directly simply for convenience.
+The database file is shared by the `postfix` and `dovecot` servers.
+Since neither server does any database updates, they only have read-only access.
+The file is located in the `/etc/dovecot/private` directory simply for convenience.
 It is possible to only configure `dovecot` and either leave `postfix` to its own devices or run with no MTA at all, simply an IMAP/POP3 mailstore.
-The file is owned by `root`, readable by both servers, and denied to everyone else.
+The file is owned by `root` with group `mail`.
+It is read/write for `root`, readable by both servers, and denied to everyone else.
 No security labels other than the default ones for the `/etc` directory are applied.

-**Fedora** creates `user` and `group` identities for both servers.
+**Fedora** creates *user* and *group* identities for both servers.
 In addition to the default group `postfix`, another group, `mail`, is created by the package for storing email files.
-We use this group to link access for both servers.
+We use the `mail` group to link access for both servers.
 This is typically safe because `postfix` only uses it to create mailboxes and append mail in `/var/mail`.
-If more security is required, there are no limitations built into `postdove` to changing to a new group.
+If more security is required, there are no limitations built into `postdove` to prevent changing to a new group.
 All the program requires is read-write access for the administrator.

 ```bash
 [root@pobox dovecot]# grep dovecot /etc/group